Skip to main content

 14.2.
 MPLS Network Actions Parameters

-Architecture (MPLS)" category.
-The registries described below should
+Switching Architecture (MPLS)" category.
+The registries described

-belong to this new category.
+below should belong to this new registry group.

 14.3.
 Network Action Flags Without Ancillary Data